 - People tend to be hungrier at sea.
-Recall your own holidays experience, even if you have not been on sailing holidays before: Returning from the beach, not only the sense of hunger is strikingly stronger than your everyday life on dry land, but also everything tastes much better!
+Recall your own holidays' experience, even if you have not been on sailing holidays before: Returning from the beach, not only the sense of hunger is strikingly stronger than your everyday life on dry land, but also everything tastes much better!
 To make sure nobody’s dying of hunger by dinnertime, serve healthy snacks throughout the day (fruit, nuts, crackers, etc).

-- Ask for your fellow travelers’ tastes and diet restrictions before you leave.
+- Ask for your fellow travellers’ tastes and diet restrictions before you leave.
 Out at sea isn’t an ideal time to suffer from an allergic reaction.
 And, you are on vacation, why to cook an alternate meal for any person that doesn’t like what you planned.

 - Make a precise list.
 Keep in mind that storage places are limited in a vessel, so do not overdo it when shopping your supplies.
 For example, try to estimate exactly how many onions you’ll need, so you will save useful storage space in the fridge and kitchen cupboards.

 - Order your supplies.
 For your convenience, you can ask the tour operator or the boat owner for a provision list form, fill it up with your shopping needs and they will cater all supplies are loaded on board upon check-in.